 Purchasing Office Furniture

-Whether you’re looking to purchase a couch for the waiting area or an office desk and chair for your staff, you can go green by investing in refurbished furniture.
+Whether you’re looking to purchase a couch for the waiting area or an office desk and chair for your staff.
+So you can go green by investing in refurbished furniture.
 Now before you frown about the idea, there are plenty of second hand shops that have beautiful pieces of furniture that is in good condition.
-While you may opt to purchase some things brand new, investing in a few pieces of second hand furniture can save you money and also help the environment.
+While you may opt to purchase some things brand new, investing in a few pieces of second hand furniture can save you money.
+Furthermore also help the environment.

-Although advancements have been made, progress has been slowed by the limitations of current technology and an overall reluctance to modify or relinquish traditional paper practices.
-The reticence of some offices to adopt electronic document workflows is driven in part byworkers’ allegiance to the almost 50-year old fax machine.
-For example, 42.3 percent of those surveyed still send faxes ‘most of the time’ or ‘always,’ while only 3.9 percent ‘never’ send faxes.
+Although advancements have been made.
+All progress has been slowed by the limitations of current technology and an overall reluctance to modify or relinquish traditional paper practices.
+The reticence of some offices to adopt electronic document workflows is driven in part by workers’ allegiance to the almost 50-year old fax machine.
+For example, 42.3 percent of those surveyed still send faxes ‘most of the time’ or ‘always’.
+All while only 3.9 percent ‘never’ send faxes.
 Similarly, 99.0 percent of respondents still rely traditional ‘pen-and-paper’ review, with a mere 1.0 percent choosing to adopt fully electronic review cycles, stating that they‘never’ review printed documents.

-Respondents were asked a number of questions pertaining to electronic and traditional document sharing and reviewing, use of productivity and collaboration software, prioritization of “paperless,” recycling habits, and challenges faced with shared document workflows.
-Overall sentiment towards the paperless office remains divided, and the increased adoption of and access to easy-to-use tools will be the key driver for the growth of the movement.
+Respondents were asked a number of questions pertaining to electronic and traditional document sharing and reviewing.
+All use of productivity and collaboration software.
+With the prioritization of “paperless,” recycling habits, and challenges faced with shared document workflows.
+Overall sentiment towards the paperless office remains divided.
+As well as the increased adoption of and access to easy-to-use tools will be the key driver for the growth of the movement.